 If you had no symptoms but tested positive by a swab test, you must isolate until 10 days have passed since the swab was done.

 People should talk with their doctor about how long they should plan to isolate.
-In certain situations, some may be required to be retested before ending isolation.
+In certain situations, a longer period may be necessary.

 More information on types of COVID-19 testing and what the results mean are available here.